javascript-tutorial/it.javascript.info/1-js/06-advanced-functions/03-closure/article.md

   let count = 0;

   return function() {
-    return count++; // has access to the outer counter };
+    return count++; // has access to the outer "count" };
 }